Is selling unclassified information about the U.S. embassy in Oslo a crime?

 State Department

-Norway charged a 27-year-old contract security guard at the U.S. embassy in Oslo with espionage on July 22 for sharing information about the embassy and its staff with Russia and Iran.
+On July 22 Norway charged a 27-year-old contract security guard at the U.S. embassy in Oslo with espionage for selling information about the embassy and its staff with Russia and Iran.
 The guard, Mohamed Orahhou, did not have a security clearance.
-His lawyer plans to argue the information wasn’t secret so sharing it wasn’t a crime under Norwegian law.
+His lawyer argues the information wasn’t secret so selling it wasn’t a crime under Norwegian law.

 - a list of couriers from Norway’s intelligence service